 Periodontal infections can lead to all kinds of oral health problems.
-If your gums are bleeding when you eat or brush your teeth, you may have periodontal disease.
+If your gums are bleeding when you eat or brush your teeth, you may have periodontitis.
 Call us right away to see a dental specialist!

 What is Periodontal Disease?